-Bowl and Pitcher is one of the more popular entrances to Riverside State Park, namely because of the picturesque suspension bridge that will take you safely over the roaring Spokane River.
-Across the bridge, you can head out on the Bowl and Pitcher Loop Trail by taking a right onto Trail 25.
-Continuing onto Trail 211 the path will head off to the left.
-The trail will continue upward but, for this loop, you’ll continue onto Trail 25 alongside the river.
-This will take you back to your starting point at the suspension bridge.
+Bowl and Pitcher is one of the more popular entrances to Riverside State Park, namely because of the picturesque suspension bridge that carries you safely over the roaring Spokane River.
+Across the bridge, you can head out on the Bowl and Pitcher Loop Trail by taking a right onto Trail 25, which continues alongside the river and eventually takes you back to your starting point at the suspension bridge.
 This heavily trafficked 2-mile loop trail frames the Spokane river and is good for any skill level.
-Dogs are welcome on the trail with a leash.
+Dogs with a leash are welcome on the trail.

-Toward the north end of the park, Nine Mile Recreation Area is home to a variety of outdoor opportunities.
-Rock climbers will glean over the large basalt rocks in Deep Creek.
-Avid hikers flock to the Knothead Valley Loop for a beautiful view of Nine Mile and the Little Spokane River.
+Toward the north end of the park, you'll find Nine Mile Recreation Area, which offers a variety of outdoor activiities such as rock climbing.
+Climbers delight over the large basalt rocks in Deep Creek, whereas avid hikers flock to the Knothead Valley Loop for a beautiful view of Nine Mile and the Little Spokane River.
 The Knothead Valley Loop and Indian Painted Rock Loop is a 6.8 mile heavily trafficked loop trail that is home to stunning wildflowers in the summer months.
 This hike is rated as moderate.
 In the winter, this trail is a perfect snowshoe route.
 Before you head out, don’t forget to stop at the Nine Mile Falls overlook.
-Here, the Spokane River comes to a dam that ultimately feeds Lake Spokane.
+Here, the Spokane River arrives at a dam that ultimately feeds Lake Spokane.

 If you’re looking to extend your stay in Spokane, you can make camp in the Nine Mile Recreation Area.
 The campground has three tent sites and 21 RV sites.
 The area also features a boat launch and swimming area on Lake Spokane.
 Didn’t bring your canoe or kayak?
-Not to worry, you can rent canoes or kayaks at the Nine Mile Recreation Area from May 15 to September 15.
+Not to worry, you can rent both canoes and kayaks at the Nine Mile Recreation Area from May 15 to September 15.